murilopolese/murilopolese/content/blog/2021-05-30-microcosmic-gazing-performance.md

 ---
 title: "Microcosmic Gazing at CCTV x Visualia"
 cover: "/microcosmicperformance.jpg"
-excerpt: "Paulo Barcelos and I made a visual performance out of our favourite microcosmic samples from an early spring puddle."
+description: "Paulo Barcelos and I made a visual performance out of our favourite microcosmic samples from an early spring puddle."
+path: "/blog/2021-05-microcosmic-gazing-performance"
 ---

 ![](microcosmicperformance.jpg)